gigorbust/chatgpt-agent-memory/logs/COMET_ASSISTANT_meztal_seo_hierarchy_optimization_2025-11-17.md

 - **Meta Description:** "Outsource your accounting operations to MezTal..."
 - **Target Buyer Intent:** Outsourcing-specific (different from general accounting services)
 - **Status:** DISTINCT FROM PAGES 1-2 - Different buyer journey
-- **Decision:** KEEP ✅ BUT CLARIFY PARENT (Currently child of Page 2, should be clarified to Main Services Hub as sibling)
+- **Decision:** KEEP ✅ BUT CLARIFY PARENT (Currently child of Page 2, should be clarified to Solutions as sibling)

 ### Page 4: Finance & Accounting Outsourcing
 - **Current Parent:** Services